Application and enrollment

 A valid university entrance qualification

-Depending on the country in which you have obtained the “Abitur”/A-levels (or secondary school leaving certificate such as Baccalauréat, High School Certificate, Lise Diplomasi, etc.), it is necessary to check whether your certificate entitles you to study in Germany.
+Depending on the country in which you have obtained the “Abitur” (or secondary school leaving certificate such as Baccalauréat, High School Certificate, Lise Diplomasi, etc.), it is necessary to check whether your certificate entitles you to study in Germany.
 If you want to know whether your foreign certificates entitle you to study in Germany, please have a look at the page of http://anabin.kmk.org or at the website of uni-assist "Check: university admission".

 Admission to a master's degree program

 You have to submit proof of a valid first university degree (Bachelor) from a recognized university completed in accordance with the prescribed study standard and, as a rule, on a full-time basis.
 This degree must be equivalent to a six- to eight-semester bachelor's degree completed in Germany.
-You can check if the institution you completed your degree at is a recognized instution in anabin under "Institution" and "Hochschulabschlüsse".
+You can check if the institution you completed your degree at is a recognized institution in anabin under "Institution" and "Hochschulabschlüsse".
 The institutions marked H+ are recognized in Germany.

-Sufficient German language skills for studying
+Sufficient language proficiency for studying

 Meet the prerequisites for the desired degree program